More calories in an anabolic state

 Eat well before your workout …

-One of the best things you can do for your body is to eat a meal that includes carbs that will burn slow in your system – like pasta or rice.
+One of the best things you can do for your body is to eat a meal that includes carbs that will burn slowly in your system – like pasta or rice.

-Those carbs will actually need more to become glucose and holding the blood sugar levels in the body at a consistent rate.
+Those carbs will need more to become glucose and keep the blood sugar levels in the body at a consistent rate.

-Your body will not run out of energy and you will be able to have a longer and more productive training session at the gym.
+Your body will not run out of energy, and you can have a more extended and productive training session at the gym.

 Just remember to maximize your muscle gains by having plenty of protein along with those carbs.

 … and afterward

-After finishing your workout, now is the best time to consume more protein and some faster acting carbs – which you can gain from a protein shake that as some type of sugar to deliver those proteins through the bloodstream and into the muscle fibers you just worked on.
+After finishing your workout, now is the best time to consume more protein and some faster-acting carbs – which you can gain from a protein shake with some sugar to deliver those proteins through the bloodstream and into the muscle fibers you just worked on.
 These will help repair your body with the necessary nutrients.

-After a grueling workout, you want to have the necessary proteins and carbs to rebuild what you just tore down – and by doing so will actually be when you make the most of your gains.
+After a grueling workout, you want to have the necessary proteins and carbs to rebuild what you just tore down – and by doing so, will be when you make the most of your gains.

 A good rule of thumb is to have a protein shake that includes around 40 grams of protein and about 75-80 grams of carbs.

 Stay properly hydrated

-It’s the most important step, but can often be forgotten very easily.
-But you should make sure you are drinking plenty of water – not energy drinks, beer, milk or juice – so that your body can be properly hydrated.
+It’s the most critical step but can often be forgotten quickly.
+But you should ensure you drink plenty of water – not energy drinks, beer, milk, or juice – so your body can be adequately hydrated.

 It would make sense because the body is essentially 70 percent water, and not having the proper hydration can negatively affect your muscles.

 Add beneficial supplements

-Different supplements will actually be worth the money they cost if you can afford them.
+Different supplements will be worth the money they cost if you can afford them.

-While protein powder is important for that post-workout shakes, but you should also look into getting creatine and glutamine products while also finding formulas designed for your joints that are vital to maintaining with all of this extra mass you are building.
+While protein powder is essential for post-workout shakes, you should also look into getting creatine and glutamine products and find formulas designed for your joints that are vital to maintaining the extra mass you are building.